Weed Management

 Pre-plant and pre-emergent herbicide options are used extensively by experienced chickpea growers.
 A spring herbicide application, either pre-seed or pre-emergent, is recommended.
 This provides early-season weed control and may provide control of weeds for which no in-crop control is available.
 Special care should be taken to control perennial weeds in the fall before growing chickpeas.

 Herbicide testing indicates that chickpeas are especially sensitive to many post-emergent herbicides registered for the control of broadleaf weeds in lentils or peas.
-Sencor® (metribuzin) herbicide is registered for suppression of some broadleaf weed seedlings in chickpeas.
+Metribuzin herbicide is registered for suppression of some broadleaf weeds in chickpeas.
 The application should take place at the one to three above-ground node stages (maximum crop height six centimetres or 2.4 inches), with the best results when the weeds are small.
 Application past this crop stage can lead to significant crop injury.

-Clethodim-based (Select®/Centurion®), Poast® Ultra, and Quizalofop-based (Assure® II/Yuma® GL) herbicides are registered for control of annual grassy weeds in chickpeas.
+Clethodim, sethoxydim, and quizalofop herbicides are registered for control of annual grassy weeds in chickpeas.
 The application should take place at the one to six leaf stage of the grassy weeds.
+Certain varieties of chickpeas have also herbicide tolerance to imazamox bred into them.
+Refer to the Varieties of Grain Crops publication to determine varieties offering this trait.

 If weeds are present, control them early as chickpeas are not a competitive crop.
 Weed competition can severely reduce yield.
 If weeds have emerged, apply herbicides at early crop stages.
 This will improve weed control, reduce competition from the weeds, and usually reduces herbicide injury.